megnergit/MunichBusService_DataStudio_S3/README.md

+'best version of myself'. such a wonderful word.
+I made it my own goal as well.
+Thank you.
+Miwa

 # How People Like Munich Bus Service <br> - Dashboard Comparison

 We compare two tech stacks in deploying almost identical